 MUSIC

-Abbey loves bringing you on a journey through her song-writing.
-Her band Abbey & The Afternoon has transformed to fall under her: ABBEY KILLIN.
-With the artistic name change comes a new change in direction in their style and practices.
-Abbey (and her piano side-kick, Kyle) are sharing pieces that are current, pop with dance vibes, but still meaningful, along with their new Ableton Live skills!
-Abbey worked alongside music producer and artist Troy Malone, who has been a great Ableton Live mentor to bring out the subtle nuances in Abbey's work.
-Kyle Herridge is a large part of Abbey's creative team!
+KILLIN’ CASEY.
+The artistic name change showcases a new direction in their style and practices.
+Abbey (and her piano side-kick, Kyle) are sharing pieces that are retro-pop, but still as meaningful as their big band pieces performed under Abbey & The Afternoon.
+Abbey worked alongside music producer and artist Troy Malone, who is a great Ableton Live mentor to bring out the subtle nuances in Abbey's work (free to listen on SoundCloud under Abbey Killin).
+Kyle Casey Herridge is a large part of Abbey's creative team.
 He is recently working on video and film instrumentals.
-She looks forward to their future collaboration as Kyle is immensely talented in playing by ear, teaching, as well as contributing his creativity in songwriting.
-They are currently working on a track inspired by Abbey's eyeglasses and the classic comedic sketch, Old Gregg.
+She looks forward to their future collaboration as Kyle is immensely talented in playing by ear, teaching, as well as learning new instruments, like the Saxophone.

 MEET THE SQUAD: